philrz/super/docs/commands/super.md

 #### Pretty Printing

-Super JSON and plain JSON text may be "pretty printed" with the `-pretty` option, which takes the number of spaces to use for indentation.
+SUP and plain JSON text may be "pretty printed" with the `-pretty` option, which takes the number of spaces to use for indentation.
 As this is a common option, the `-Z` option is a shortcut for `-f sup -pretty 4` and `-J` is a shortcut for `-f json -pretty 4`.